 The Taxpayer Relief Act of 1997 (P.L.
-105-34).
+105-34)

 P.L.
 105-34 clarified that the adoption tax credit is claimed the tax year after qualified expenses are incurred only when the adoption has not been finalized.
 Previously, the provision simply stated that the adoption tax credit was claimed the tax year after expenses were incurred, except for expenses incurred the tax year the adoption was finalized (which could be claimed the tax year incurred).
 P.L.
 105-34 also conformed the definition of adjusted gross income for the phaseout of the income tax exclusion to be the same definition of adjusted gross income used for the phaseout the adoption tax credit.

 IRS Restructuring and Reform Act of 1998 (P.L.
-105-206).
+105-206)

 P.L.
 105-206 changed the carryover provision of the credit so that the phaseout of the credit applies only in the year in which the credit is generated and does not reduce carryover credit amounts.

 The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGGTRA, P.L.
-107-16).
+107-16)

 EGGTRA (P.L.
 107-16) increased the limit on qualified adoption expenses to \$10,000 for all children (from \$5,000 for non-special needs children and \$6,000 for special needs children).
-In addition, EGTRRA increased the income level for the beginning of the credit phaseout to \$150,000 (from the previous level of \$75,000) and provided an inflation adjustment for the limit on qualified adoption expenses and the phaseout income level based on the consumer price index (CPI).
-EGTRRA also included a sunset provision for the legislation.
-The changes to the adoption tax provisions are scheduled to expire in 2011.
+In addition, EGTRRA increased the income level for the beginning of the credit phaseout to \$150,000 (from the previous level of \$75,000) and provided an inflation adjustment for the limit on qualified adoption expenses and the phaseout income level based on the consumer price index of the legislation as passed by the House of Representatives and before the Senate amendment.
+The text above uses the title from the conference report (H.Rept.
+104-350) agreed to by the House on November 17, 1995.